ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/bw_b2w2-pokescript01/bw_b2w2-pokescript01.md

 Wow, look!
 They can talk now!

-To break this down, let's look at this line by line, too.
+To break this down, let's look at this bit by bit, too.

-Message.Actor() makes a textbox that comes from an NPC you directly had to interact with to start the script.
+- Message.Actor() makes a textbox that comes from an NPC you directly had to interact with to start the script.
 If you want it to come from someone else, you'll have to use Message.ActorEx().
 Using the non-ex version is handy though because you don't need to specify who's talking, but in some cases you might need to.

-The first argument of Message.Actor() is the container of messages that the dialogue box will use.
+- The first argument of Message.Actor() is the container of messages that the dialogue box will use.
 But, when you use 1024 as the container, the game knows just to use the default one for scripts on the map (which you can see in the Zone Loader tab.)
 Generally, you can just keep this at 1024 without worrying too much about it.

-The second argument of Message.Actor() is the message that will be used for the text box.
+- The second argument of Message.Actor() is the message that will be used for the text box.
 In this case, the message we wrote in message 131 from Aspertia City's message container will be shown.

-The third argument of Message.Actor() is the position of the text box.
+- The third argument of Message.Actor() is the position of the text box.
 Since we selected 0, it will automatically place the text box.
 Try comparing talking to your NPC from above them compared to below them!
 If we select 1, the text box will always show on top and if we select 2, the text box will always show on the bottom.

-The fourth and final argument of Message.Actor() is the message box type.
+- The fourth and final argument of Message.Actor() is the message box type.
 If you use 0, it'll just be the standard talking frame, but if you set it to 1, it'll become spiky.
 There is a thought bubble box if you select option 2, but the text box arrow partly breaks it.